Key takeaways

 In some cases, you may want to make arrangements to reduce your management or ownership.

 One option to consider is engaging with an estate planning attorney to create a trust for the property.
 Putting your land in a trust can provide substantial benefits.
-“It may protect your family from estate taxes, creditors, divorce and lawsuits, and it defines your wishes as to how you want that land to be taken care of and by whom,” Myhra says.
+“It may protect your family from estate taxes, creditors, divorce and lawsuits, and it defines your wishes as to how you want that land to be taken care of and by whom,” Norstog says.

 A trust can establish: